-Land Use Classifications elassifications include several categories applicable only towithin the Town of Mendocino, as well as some that are common to the entire Mendocino County Coastal Element.
-In addition to minimum new-parcel sizes, some Mendocino Town land use classifications specify both lot site coverage (the proportion of the lot site covered by buildings and other structures, as defined in Mendocino Town Plan Section 2.75) and floor area ratio (total floor area in relation to lot area).
+Land use classifications include several categories applicable only within the Town of Mendocino, as well as some that are common to the entire Mendocino County Coastal Element.
+In addition to minimum parcel sizes, some Mendocino Town land use classifications specify both lot coverage (the proportion of the lot covered by buildings and other structures, as defined in Mendocino Town Plan Section 2.80) and floor area ratio (total floor area in relation to lot area).
 The Town's land use classifications are shown in their respective land use districts in Figure 4.13-3: Town of Mendocino Land Use Map.

-The Town of Mendocino Land Use Districts Classifications consist of the following:
+The Town of Mendocino Land Use Classifications consist of the following:

 - Open Space (Land Use Map Code: OS)

 - Rural Residential (Land Use Map Code: RR-1, and RR-2)

 - Suburban Residential (Land Use Map Code: SR20,000)

 - Residential Planned Unit Development (Land Use Map Code: RR-2-PD)

 - Town Residential (Land Use Map Code: R+)

 - Multiple Family Residential (Land Use Map Code: RM)

 - Mixed Use (Land Use Map Code: MU)

 - Public Facility (Land Use Map Code: PF)

 - Commercial (Land Use Map Code: C)

-- Forest Lands (Land Use Code: FL)

-In each Each land use classification lists, the principal permitted uses, permitted uses, and as applicable conditional uses are listed.
+Each land use classification lists the principal permitted use, permitted uses, and, as applicable conditional uses.

-Uses listed as the principal permitted uses and permitted uses within any Land Use Classification may require coastal development permit approval and/or review by the Mendocino Historical Review Board, and-Coastal development permits for development involving the principal permitted use may also be appealable to the Coastal Commission, depending on, among other things, their location in relation to a wetland, stream, coastal bluff, or if they are located between the first road and the sea, and as further provided in Public Resources Code Section 30603(a) and discussed in Section 1 of the Mendocino Town Plan.
+Uses listed as the principal permitted use and permitted uses within any land use classification may require coastal development permit approval and/or review by the Mendocino Historical Review Board.
+Coastal development permits for development involving the principal permitted use may also be appealable to the Coastal Commission, depending on, among other things, their location in relation to a wetland, stream, coastal bluff, or if they are located between the first road and the sea, and as further provided in Public Resources Code Section 30603(a) and discussed in Section 1 of the Mendocino Town Plan.
 Coastal development permits for permitted uses are appealable to the Coastal Commission wherever they are located.

-Uses listed as conditional uses may also require coastal development permit approval, and/or review by the Mendocino Historical Review Board, depending on their location. are those requiring Conditional uses require additional some form of review, such as a conditional use permit or site specific review to assure compliance with specific Coastal Element and zoning ordinance Town Plan policies or actions and Mendocino Town Zoning Code criteria, and are appealable to the Coastal Commission wherever they are located.
-Permits for principal permitted uses will be subject to appeal to the Coastal Commission only in appealable areas; conditional uses will be subject to appeal anywhere.
+Uses listed as conditional uses may also require coastal development permit approval, and/or review by the Mendocino Historical Review Board, depending on their location.
+Conditional uses require additional review, such as a conditional use permit or site specific review to assure compliance with specific Town Plan policies or actions and Mendocino Town Zoning Code criteria, and are appealable to the Coastal Commission wherever they are located